 The main emphasis will be on PhD studentships and postdoctoral fellowships, the latter provided by the creation of EMI Clinical Lectureships (CLs).
 There are also opportunities for MPhils, more junior academic clinicians, and senior consultant level posts.

-Full details about this programme are available on the EMI website.
+Full details about this programme are available on the Office for Translational Research

 The Experimental Medicine Initiative to Explore New Therapies is a unique partnership between UK academia and GSK to increase our understanding of disease mechanisms through experimental medicine.
 EMINENT represents a unique collaborative network, funded up to £8M by the MRC matched in-kind by GSK.